horavazquez/nodeapp/README.md

-# Simple\ NodeJS\ App
+# Simple NodeJS App

-Simple NodeJS App Deployment
+Simple NodeJS App Docker App

-A simple NodeJS App serves at port 3000 by default
+Serves at port 3000 by default

 The default path is /hello